 Daniel Dale has spent nearly a decade reporting on populist politicians with an aversion to the truth.
-Beginning with Mayor Rob Ford’s infamous reign in Toronto City Hall, and continuing today at CNN where he’s responsible for fact-checking every word President Donald Trump says.
+Beginning with Mayor Rob Ford’s infamous reign in Toronto City Hall to CNN where he’s responsible for fact-checking every word former President Donald Trump says, as well as President Joe Biden and other political figures in the US.
 He’s earned an international following for his relentless efforts.
-Dale believes journalists play a crucial role in breaking patterns of dishonesty, and speaks to his pioneering efforts to fact-check Trump to explain why facts still matter in this age of disinformation.
+Dale believes journalists play a crucial role in breaking patterns of dishonesty and draws on his pioneering efforts to fact-check politicians to explain why facts still matter in this age of disinformation.

 As a Toronto Star reporter and bureau chief at Toronto City Hall between 2010 and 2014, Dale was responsible for breaking major stories about former Mayor Rob Ford, and, in the process, accidentally acquiring personal experience in confronting the lies of a prominent officeholder.

 From 2015-2019, Dale worked as the Star‘s Washington bureau chief where he became known for his pioneering use of Twitter to fact-check Trump in real time.
 Politico called Dale one of the “Breakout Media Stars” of the 2016 election.
 He was also named to Rolling Stone‘s “Hot List” in 2018 and called one of Toronto’s 50 most influential people in 2017 and 2018 by Toronto Life.

 Dale has a unique perspective on American politics as a Canadian who has reported from around the United States.
 He has covered NAFTA negotiations, the 2016 and 2018 campaigns, and breaking news and social issues, including mass shootings in Charleston and Dallas, racial segregation in Milwaukee, and the opioid epidemic in Massachusetts.